 That stint proved to be vital for Adam, as his initial breathing space over Jonny Cocker, in the #69 Barwell Motorsport Lamborghini Huracán GT3 Evo, meant he didn’t have to fend off his title rival for too long at the end of the race, which ended up being settled in the steward’s office after Dennis Lind – in the WPI Motorsport Lamborghini – hit Adam with just three minutes to go.

-The loss of momentum dropped Adam behind Cocker, and it appeared Davidson and Adam would end up as runners-up by half-a-point before a penalty given to Lind promoted the Scots back into fifth and into the title-winning slot.
+The loss of momentum dropped Adam behind Cocker, and it appeared Graham Davidson and Jonny Adam would end up as runners-up by half-a-point before a penalty given to Lind promoted the Scots back into fifth and into the title-winning slot.